Transportation of dangerous goods initiatives planned for April 2024 – April 2026

 A 60-day online consultation with stakeholders took place in 2019 and in summer 2020, during which Transport Canada received unanimous support from stakeholders.

-The proposed changes were published in the Canada Gazette, Part I, on November 26, 2022 for a 75-day public comment period.
-More recently, to seek industry's input on proposed envisioned modifications, Transport Canada conducted an informal consultation via email between December 27, 2023, and February 9, 2024.
+The proposed regulations were published in the Canada Gazette, Part I, on November 26, 2022 for a 75-day public comment period, which was extended by an additional 19 days.
+More recently, to seek industry’s input on proposed envisioned modifications, Transport Canada conducted an informal consultation via email between December 27, 2023, and February 9, 2024.

-The proposed changes are expected to be published in the Canada Gazette, Part II, in early 2025.
+The final regulations are expected to be published in the Canada Gazette, Part II, in 2026.

 Departmental contact information